lz8399/Capstone/src/WebODM/README.md

 WebODM can run natively on Windows, MacOS and Linux.

-Ubuntu 16.04 LTS users can refer to [this script](/contrib/ubuntu_1604_install.sh) to install WebODM natively on a new machine.
+Ubuntu 16.04 LTS users can refer to `ubuntu_1604_install.sh` (in root of WebODM) to install WebODM natively on a new machine.

 To run WebODM, you will need to install:
  * PostgreSQL (>= 9.5)